-5.1.
-Don’t refuse to dance with someone just because you are better…you are not
+Don’t refuse someone a dance thinking you are better…you are not

-When I first started to dance salsa, I used to go out and ask ladies to dance.
-Many times, some women would start few seconds with me then just break away and leave.
-That was because I did not know how to dance and I did not make them “shine” wild enough.
-Of course, I used to think to myself “you just watch one day”, and of course as I became the great dancer that I am the situation changed drastically.
-However, unlike these ladies, I never turned down someone who asked me to dance and that, no matter her level.
-As a matter of fact, I believe a good dancer knows how to adapt him or herself to the opposite partner.
-Failure to do so is a sign of lack of maturity.
-In my opinion this should be avoided, especially since you were once in this person shoes.
+When I first started to dance Salsa, I used to go out and ask ladies to dance.
+Many times, some women would start a few seconds with me, then break away and leave.
+That’s because I did not know how to dance, and I did not make them “shine” well enough.
+Of course, I used to think to myself, “you just watch one day”, and of course, as I became the great dancer that I am, the situation changed drastically.
+However, unlike these ladies, I never turned down someone who asked me to dance, no matter her level.
+A good dancer knows how to adapt to the opposite partner.
+Failure to do so is a sign of a lack of maturity.
+Avoid this, especially since you were once in this person’s shoes.
 And it’s because a dance partner did not turn you down that your level and confidence improved.

-From a man’s perspective; the key NONO is to try and go on a sexual hunt.
-People are there to have fun dancing, whatever happens next happens, but dance is the order of the day.
-In all truth; and that’s why I recommend social dancing rather than nightclubs, these kinds of behaviour rarely happen.
+From a man’s perspective, the key NONO is to try and go on a sexual hunt.
+People are there to have fun dancing.
+Whatever happens next happens, but dance is the order of the day.
+In all truth, and that’s why I recommend social dancing rather than nightclubs, these kinds of behavior rarely happen.
 Moreover, since people tend to know each other, the misbehaving person gets blacklisted pretty quickly.

 Another point that applies to both sex is to be careful of the space you occupy when you dance.
-Men especially should be on the lookout for flying elbows, pointy shoes etc…, from other dancers.
-People who are new to dancing might not have a good control of space and it’s easy to get small injuries.
+Men should be looking for flying elbows, pointy shoes, etc., from other dancers.
+People new to dancing might not have good control of space, and it’s easy to get small injuries.

-The answer is pretty obvious and is yes.
-Unfortunately, many people after a certain age become shy and are afraid that their age could play a factor in their rejection by others.
+The answer is obvious and is yes.
+Unfortunately, after a certain age, many become shy and are afraid that they will get rejected because of this.
 The reality is quite different.
 Most people who practice social dances look for the same thing.
 Meet new people and do a fun activity.
-In Latin America, there is no such a thing as age class for dancing.
-Old people dance with youngsters, men dance between themselves, women dance with their dad etc…if you approach the activity with the same mind set, then you are really a dancer.
+In Latin America, there is no such thing as an age class for dancing.
+Older people dance with youngsters, men dance between themselves, women dance with their dads, etc. You are a dancer if you approach the activity with the same mindset.

-I mentioned that there is a subliminal level of communication when people dance with each other.
-Dance, especially African dances, were forms of communications or worship.
-Some dance to honour the god of dance and seduction, other for the god of earth … Brazilian slaves used dance to hide their martial art practices.
-Not everyone realises how powerful this tool is.
+I mentioned that there is a subliminal level of communication when people dance with one another.
+Dances, especially African dances, were forms of communication or worship.
+Some dance to honor the god of dance and seduction, others for the god of earth.
+Brazilian slaves used dance to hide their martial art practices.
+Not everyone realizes how powerful this tool is.

 One of the positive advantages of the different forms of social dancing is the environment in which they are practiced.
-From the studio to the bars, dancers are generally speaking very polite and well behaved.
+From the studio to the bars, dancers are, generally speaking, very polite and well-behaved.
 The complexity of this type of dance attracts people who want to learn a new skill.
-It therefore shuts the door down on people with different mind-set.
-Quickly enough, you are able to meet people and form groups who can then go out together.
-The organisers of social dance events are themselves dancers and are very wary of their reputation since most of their customers are dance students.
+It, therefore, shuts the door down on people with a different mindset.
+You can quickly meet people and form groups who can go out together.
+Moreover, the organizers of social dance events are dancers and are very wary of their reputation since most of their customers are dance students.

 Discover new, untapped materials